fralken/sbt-swagger-codegen-examples/README.md

 - `swaggerClientCodeGen` (in `client`) generates a class under `target/scala-2.11/src_managed/src/main/swagger/client` (default package is `swagger.codegen.client`), instantiating this class into any Play 2.5 application let you use the helpful methods to call to a server that follow the provided specification.

-- `swaggerServerCodeGen` (in `server`) generates a `routes` file under `src/main/resources` and a partial Controller implementation under `target/scala-2.11/src_managed/src/main/swagger/server` (default package is `swagger.codegen.controller`) that is going to satisfy the routes with all the boilerplate of from/to json and Play 2.5 specific implementation.
+- `swaggerRoutesCodeGen` (in `server` and `serverAsync`) generates a `routes` file under `src/main/resources`.

+- `swaggerServerCodeGen` (in `server` and `serverAsync`) generates a Controller implementation under `target/scala-2.11/src_managed/src/main/swagger/server` (default package is `swagger.codegen.controller`) that is going to satisfy the routes with all the boilerplate of from/to json and Play 2.5 specific implementation.

-At this point you will be asked from the compiler to provide an implementation of the required trait `PetStoreControllerImpl` that will implement all the business logic methods (other than the default `onError` handler).
+At this point you will be asked from the compiler to provide an implementation of `PetStoreService` that will implement all the business logic methods (other than the default `onError` handler).
+It will be dependency injected at runtime in the usual Play Framework pattern.

 The `compile` command calls all swagger code generation commands before compiling. `swaggerClean` cleans the generated code.
 Also, since it is generated in the `target` folder, `clean` command cleans it, too.

-##How to run
+## How to run

 Here are instructions to programmatically check your services.